 - 4 tbsp of olive oil

 - Boil the beans for 45 minute in a large pot of salted water and drain. the beans should be cooked but still firm.
 Warm the oil in a large pot and drop the lamb stew meat to brown evenly on all sides; season with salt and pepper.
-Add 4 cups of water and the tomatoes.
-Add the beans and simmer the stew for at least one hour.
+Add 4 cups of water and gently simmer the meat for 40 minutes or till it is soft and tender; add the tomatoes and the beans and simmer the stew for another 30 to 40 minutes.

 - Towards the end of cooking, heat a couple of tablespoons of olive oil in a small skillet.
 Add the mashed garlic and chopped cilantro and stir for a few seconds (no more than 5 seconds).
 Transfer the cilantro pesto into the bean stew and simmer for 10 minutes longer.
 Serve with rice.